Phone hacking victims get access to critical evidence

 News International also faces three police investigations, as well as a judge-led public inquiry which is examining reporting practices across the British media and the relationships between the media, police and political figures.

-News International says it has set aside a fund of 20 million pounds sterling ($31.6 million) to compensate phone hacking victims.
+News International says it has set aside a fund of 20 million pounds to compensate phone hacking victims.
 But lawyers and other people in contact with police about hacking evidence say that they suspect News International will pay a lot more when legal costs are included.

 "The losses caused by this are going to be over 100 million pounds (sterling)," said Mark Lewis, a lawyer who represents several suspected or confirmed phone hacking targets, including the family of Millie Dowler, a murdered British schoolgirl.